Marie-Thérèse Bodart: Personal life

 Guillaume met her future husband Roger Bodart at ULB, and the pair married in 1934.
 Bodart was a jurist who started his career in Liège as a lawyer, then became a journalist at the National Institute of Radio Broadcasting, and then a literary advisor at the Belgian Ministry of Public Instruction; he was also a poet, essayist, and later an academic.
 The couple had two daughters: Anne (born 1939) and Françoise (born 1945).
 Anne would go onto marry the professor and literary translator Hugo Richter and have a writing career of her own.

 Beyond the relationships with artists and writers that Roger fostered over the course of his work at the ministry, the Bodarts developed friendships with several painters (notably Frans Depooter, for whom Marie-Thérèse modelled), as well as writers and other intellectuals including Charles Plisnier, Gabriel Marcel, Auguste Marin, Charles Du Bos, Pierre Emmanuel, Franz Hellens, Jean Tordeur, Charles Bertin, Lucienne Desnoues and Jean Mogin, Serge Young, Norge, Jacques Biebuyck, Michel Thiry, Marcel Lecomte, Chaïm Perelman (whom the Bodarts hid from the Nazis in their house during WWII), Marie Gevers, Suzanne Lilar, Pierre Nothomb, Géo Libbrecht, Liliane Wouters, and Madeleine Davy.

-Bodart kept a personal diary (unpublished to this day) from the age of sixteen for almost fifty years (between 1926 and 1974).
-In the diary, she wrote about her family life, meetings with friends, her societal and intellectual thoughts, her impressions of nature, her emotions and inner thoughts, convictions and personal opinions about sociopolitical life and culture (Belgian and international), what she read and saw in the arts, as well as ideas for her own writing.
-While the tone of this journal evolved with time and circumstances, every “notebook” of this long work maintained the passionate (occasionally volcanic) character and insatiable curiosity of this woman, who was at once a wife, mother, grandmother, history professor, intellectual, and artist.
+Bodart kept a personal diary from the age of sixteen between the years of 1926 and 1974.
+In the diary, she wrote about her family life, meetings with friends, societal and intellectual thoughts, impressions of nature, convictions and personal opinions about sociopolitical life and culture (Belgian and international), what she read and saw in the arts, and ideas for her own writing.
+While the tone of the journal evolved with time and circumstances, every “notebook” of this work maintained a character of passionate and insatiable curiosity, who was at once a wife, mother, grandmother, history professor, intellectual, and artist.

 This personal diary was analyzed by professor François Ost in a 2023 article.
 A fictional version of the diary is also found in her daughter Florence Richter’s 2023 novel Rose étrange au Mont des Arts, in which she reproduced some real extracts from Bodart’s diary.
 Her diary can be found on the French website Autobiosphère, which is dedicated to analyzing the work of diarists.